When you’ve got stock in a company, it’s normally a really, really good thing.

 So if your company grants you a $400,000 total value and the shares of your company are worth $10 each at the time of grant, that means you’re granted 40,000 shares.

-But, you probably have a vesting schedule divided up over the course of four years, that means you get 10,000 shares per year.
+But, you probably have a vesting schedule divided up over the course of four years, which means you get 10,000 shares per year.
 (Or a $100,000 value each year.)

 RSU Cost Basis: Why Your Vested Shares Cost You Money at Tax Time